-The units of the scheme shall be listed on National Stock Exchange of India Limited (NSE) and / or any of the recognised Stock Exchanges in India.
+The units of the scheme shall be listed on Bombay Stock Exchange of India Ltd. (BSE).
 However the trustees reserve the right to list the units on any other Stock Exchange.
 The Regulations require that every close-end scheme (except Equity Linked Saving Scheme) be mandatorily listed on a recognised stock exchange.

-Investors will not be able to redeem their units during the tenor of the Scheme and there will be redemption by the fund on the maturity of the Scheme.
-Buying or selling of Units by investors can be done from the secondary market on the stock exchange(s) at market prices.
-It may please be noted that trading in the Units over the stock exchange will be permitted in electronic (dematerialised) form only.
+Investors will not be able to redeem their units during the tenure of the Scheme and there will be redemption by the fund on the maturity of the Scheme.
+However the units held in dematerialized form can be traded on the Stock Exchange.